Survey Results - Trainee feedback on Vinson & Elkins RLLP

 Partner, Complex Commercial Litigation (CCL)

 CCL Talent Lead

-At V&E, our inclusion commitment starts with our chairman, Mark Kelly and managing partner, Scott Wolfe, who oversee our firmwide diversity and inclusion initiatives.
-I am one of the partners who hold an office lead role for a number of the firm’s diversity initiatives to ensure participation and progress in London, as I believe strongly in the work we are doing in the effort to achieve equality — inclusive of diverse interests, backgrounds, perspectives, race, ethnicity, national origin, gender, gender identity and expression, sexual orientation, age, religion, and physical ability.
+At V&E, our inclusion commitment starts at the top with members of our leadership who oversee our firm-wide diversity and inclusion initiatives.
+I hold an office lead role for a number of the firm’s diversity initiatives to support participation and progress in London, as I believe strongly in the work we are doing to achieve equality — inclusive of diverse interests, backgrounds, perspectives, race, ethnicity, national origin, gender, gender identity and expression, sexual orientation, age, religion, and physical ability.

-As a trainee in London you have access to, and the opportunity to be involved in, the majority of our programming.
-We have an active Diversity Council you could join who are responsible for the running of our annual diversity focused events, our schools outreach mentoring programme (launching in the autumn of 2020) and our book club which is focused on thought-provoking texts designed to educate and promote frank and honest discussions with colleagues.
-I also co-chair the Women’s Initiative in London which works to create and sustain a variety of programmes that support the recruitment and retention of our women lawyers, nurture their development, and promote their advancement to all levels of leadership within the firm.
-The initiative benefits all of our lawyers as the programming includes business development training, mentoring programmes, and family-friendly initiatives.
-Other V&E diversity initiatives include our LGBTQ+ alliance and our new parent mentoring programme, which have both seen a rise in members in our London office.
+As a trainee in London you have the opportunity to be involved in our programming.
+We have an active Diversity Council that is responsible for running our diversity-focused events, our schools outreach mentoring programme, and our book club which is focused on thought-provoking texts designed to educate and promote frank and honest discussions with colleagues.
+The Women’s Initiative in London works to create and sustain a variety of programmes that support our women lawyers, nurture their development, and promote their advancement to all levels of leadership within the firm.
+The initiative benefits all of our lawyers as the programming includes business development training, mentoring programmes and family-friendly initiatives.
+Other V&E diversity initiatives include our LGBTQ+ Alliance and our New Parent Mentoring Programme, which have both seen a rise in members in our London office.

 I hope you will make time in your schedule to get to know Vinson & Elkins!